salest/assignment-webapp/README.md

 ## How to try
 (We assume you have already set up firebase CLI.
 If not check https://firebase.google.com/docs/cli)
 Build and run project:
-- inside functions folder run `npm run build` & `firebase emulators:start` to test in emulator environment
+- Inside functions folder run `npm run build` & `firebase emulators:start` to test in emulator environment

 Note: no need to deploy.
 Just run locally using firebase emulator is fine

-## Assigngment
+## Assignment
 Task: Create functions which allow following behaviours

-- store robot maintenance report data
+- Save robot maintenance report data
-- get maintenance data of specified store
+- Get maintenance data of specific store
-- update specified amount of time to WorkTime.Maintenance for a specific store
+- Update the WorkTime.Maintenance time for a specific store
-- get maintenance data for a specified data range
+- Get maintenance data for a specified data range and a specific store

 Note: you can find the initial data to load in firestore under `ChartJsExample/wwwroot/sample-data/reports.json`